Pain after partial knee replacement – what to do?

 1. Postoperative overload

-• Therapy: Rest, physiotherapy, taking mild painkillers.
+• Therapy: Rest, physiotherapy, use of mild painkillers.

 2. Scar pain or skin irritation